Occurs daily Monday–Friday, February 17–21

 Pick up one of our free pocket-sized informational guides on visiting and exploring the Museum with kids.
 Includes tips, gallery games, and ideas for looking at and discussing art together.

-Available at all ticket desks, Sharf Visitor Center, and Gund Gallery, LG31
+Available at all ticket desks and Sharf Visitor Center

+Discover the details with a mobile MFA Guide.
 The Kids’ mobile tour introduces young visitors ages 6 to 10 to the Art of the Americas collections.
-The galleries are brought to life with the help of three quirky characters: Lucia, a high school reporter; Steve, an adventurous 10-year-old; and Malone, an art detective.
+The galleries are brought to life with the help of three quirky animated characters: Lucia, a high school reporter; Steve, an adventurous 10 year old; and Malone, an art detective.
 Together they help kids look at art in new, creative ways.